FeroxFoxxo/MQReawakened/README.md

 ### Information

 MQReawakened is a community-driven server emulator meant for **non-commercial, educational use only**.
 It is meant to show how games like these are created, through reverse engineering how they work.
 It is not, and should never be, commercialised in any way.
-It is fundamentally transformative from the original client it's based on, and only shares similar data models with it.
+It is fundamentally transformative from the original client, as it handles the inverse of requests, and only shares similar data models.
 Users **must provide** the original game's code, assets, executables etc themselves.

 Please email me at feroxfoxxo@gmail.com if anything is in breach, which will be rectified ASAP.